sblab-bioinformatics/snAP-seq/README.md

 ## Data

-All the raw sequencing data, snAP-seq sites and peaks have been deposited in the ArrayExpress database at EMBL-EBI under accession number [E-MTAB-XXXX](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-XXXX).
+All the raw sequencing data, snAP-seq sites and peaks have been deposited in the ArrayExpress database at EMBL-EBI under accession number [E-MTAB-7152](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-7152) (*under reviewer access only*).

 ## Code